Landon-Getting/homefield/README.md

 **Commerical -** Show the LinkedIn headshot for the closest sales rep to each state.

-**Political -** What is the closest private high school to each Iowan county? what is the closest public high school to each Iowan county?
+**Political -** What is the closest private high school to each Minnesota county?
+What is the closest public high school to each Wisconsin county?

+*Inspired by [u/CaptainScuttlebottom](https://www.reddit.com/user/CaptainScuttlebottom/) and [u/jloose128 ](https://www.reddit.com/user/jloose128/) on Reddit*